Northern Illinois vs. Eastern Michigan NCAA Football Odds, Plays and Insights | October 2, 2021

-Oddsmakers expect a competitive contest between MAC rivals when the Northern Illinois Huskies (2-2, 0-0 MAC) host the Eastern Michigan Eagles (3-1, 0-0 MAC) on Saturday, October 2, 2021 at Brigham Field at Huskie Stadium.
-Eastern Michigan is a 2-point underdogs.
-The over/under is 62.5.
+Oddsmakers project a competitive game between MAC rivals when the Northern Illinois Huskies (2-2, 0-0 MAC) host the Eastern Michigan Eagles (3-1, 0-0 MAC) on Saturday, October 2, 2021 at Brigham Field at Huskie Stadium.
+Eastern Michigan is a 2.5-point underdogs.
+The over/under is set at 60.5.

 For more great betting and fantasy insight, join the SI Winners Club Newsletter.